MaterializeInc/demos/ecommerce/README.md

    1. We are converting the incoming data from raw bytes to [jsonb](https://materialize.com/docs/sql/types/jsonb/#main):

       ```sql
-      SELECT CONVERT_FROM(data, 'utf8')::jsonb AS data FROM json_pageviews
+      SELECT CONVERT_FROM(data, 'utf8')::jsonb AS data FROM json_pageviews;
       ```

-   2. We are using postgres JSON notation (`data->'url'`), type casts (`::string`) and [regexp_match](https://materialize.com/docs/sql/functions/#string-func:~:text=regexp_match(haystack) function to extract only the item_id from the raw pageview URL.
+   2. We are using Postgres JSON notation (`data->'url'`), type casts (`::string`) and [regexp_match](https://materialize.com/docs/sql/functions/#string-func:~:text=regexp_match(haystack) function to extract only the item_id from the raw pageview URL.

       ```sql
       (regexp_match((data->'url')::string, '/products/(\d+)')[1])::int AS target_id,
       ```

-7. Then, we can use this view as a base to create a materialized view summarizing pageviews by item and channel:
+13. Depending on your setup, in some cases you might want to use a [materialized view](https://materialize.com/docs/sql/create-materialized-view): a view that is persisted in durable storage and incrementally updated as new data arrives.
+We can use the `v_pageviews` view as a base to create a materialized view summarizing `pageviews` by item and channel:

    ```sql
    CREATE MATERIALIZED VIEW item_pageviews AS